Newest DOM Features¶

 start()

-On the class statements, add class variable is_
+On the class statements, add class variable is_ and specify the name of the

 custom tag.

-is a tag name to be extended, but in the above example,
+Class variable tag is a tag name to be extended, but in the above example,

-it is already defined in Button
+it is already defined in Button class.

-and pass dictionary which contains
+argument to customElements.define and pass dictionary which contains

-field to specify the tag name to be extended, at the third
+'extends' field to specify the tag name to be extended, at the third

 argument.

-After the new tag is registered, an HTML like <button is="my-button">
+After the new tag is registered, an HTML like <button is="my-button"> will be parsed

-to an instance of MyElement
+to an instance of MyElement, and <button is="default-button"> to

 Caution